ThiagoLimaTech/ThiagoLimaTech/README.md

 - 👋 Hi, I’m @ThiagoLimaTech
 - 👀 I’m interested in evolution
 - 😄 Pronouns: he/him
-- 🧑🏼‍🎓 I'm graduated in Systems development, Software Engineering and Mathematics
+- 🧑🏼‍🎓 I'm graduated in Systems development, Computer Science and Mathematics
 - 📚 I'm currently studying on web site Dio.me and Udemy
 - 📧 If you want to talk to me, this is my email --> thiagoti.mat@gmail.com or profthiagolima@outlook.com.br